TheLuoFengLab/ChemFM/readme.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated** and can include, but not limited to:
+- **New dataset evaluations** for existing tasks.
+- **Extensions to new task domains** in chemistry.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have suggestions for improvement, feel free to fork the repository and submit a pull request.
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+You can also open an issue with the "[enhancement](https://github.com/TheLuoFengLab/ChemFM/issues/new?labels=enhancement&template=feature-request---.md)" tag.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>